All Episodes

 I want to know what my audience wants to see.

-And they just refuse to do that, and then when you try and bring this up with people, they get mad and say that you're jealous, or you know, that you're just being a hater, and you should just put out better content, and it's like what's your idea of better content?
+And then when you try and bring this up with people, they get mad and say that you're jealous or, you know, that you're just being a hater and you should just put out better content.

 That's so subjective for each person.

-And there's also the aspect of do we even know if it's been fully rolled out?
+And there's also the aspect of, do we even know if it's been fully rolled out?

-I mean, the the FAQ section said that it wasn't supposed to be out until November 8th, but then there were posts implying that it has started rolling out and now it's based on premium use over engagement, but only some people have had these significant jumps.
+I mean, the FAQ section said that it wasn't supposed to be out until November 8th, but then there were posts implying that it has started rolling out and now it's based on premium user engagement.

-Uh, you know, I'll pull it up, Dominic.
+And it was about asking them, you know, I'll pull it up, Dominic.

 I'll pull it up on the screen too.

-However, the point is is for 55 million views just in one video and maybe 20, 30 additional million views, so 80 to 100 million views over the two-week period, and it's like the guy gets 10 times as much or 10 times less payment, but he's got so much more engagement, tons of big accounts.
+And it's like the guy gets 10 times as much or 10 times less payment, but he's got so much more engagement, tons of big accounts.

-Uh, I mean, I couldn't even go, it would take me like 10 minutes to list off all the huge accounts with either millions or several several hundred thousand followers that interacted with this post and several other posts in the payment period.
+I mean, I couldn't even go, it would take me like 10 minutes to list off all the huge accounts with either millions or several hundred thousand followers that interacted with this post and several other posts in the payment period.

-So it's like again, there's just you would think that they could at least make some sort of comparative excuse, like, oh, you didn't do this, or there's one particular metric that you didn't achieve where you can make some kind of excuse, but this just seems to be straight up nepotism and favoritism, uh, with lack of any actual real consistent data points.
+So it's like, again, there's just, you would think that they could at least make some sort of comparative excuse, like, oh, you didn't do this, or there's one particular metric that you didn't achieve where you could make some kind of excuse.

-I'm not trying to bitch, I don't it's not about me, by the way.
+I don't, it's not about me, by the way.

-I don't really care.
+I don't really, I don't really care.

-And there's rumors that they might be making X TV or whatever.
+And there's rumors that they might be making X T V or whatever.

-Well, of course I'm banned from YouTube, but people can get on YouTube and basically, you know, for lack of a better word or phrase, they can do what I do, they can do what I do on YouTube and they can monetize and they might be able to make a living.
+Well, of course, I'm banned from YouTube, but people can get on YouTube and basically, you know, for lack of a better word or phrase, they can do what I do.

 And that's because the same formula applies to everybody.